Fethiye Mosque (Istanbul)

 The main church was also renovated at the same time, as the study of the Templon has shown.

-Following the fall of Constantinople in 1453, the seat of the Greek Orthodox Patriarchate was first moved from Hagia Sophia to the Church of the Holy Apostles.
+Following the conquest of Constantinople in 1453, the seat of the Greek Orthodox Patriarchate was first moved from Hagia Sophia to the Church of the Holy Apostles.
 Then in 1456 it was moved to the Theotokos Pammakaristos Church, where it remained until 1587.

 Five years later, the Ottoman Sultan Murad III converted the church into a mosque and renamed it in honor of his conquest (fetih) of Georgia and Azerbaijan, hence the name Fethiye Camii.
 To accommodate the requirements of prayer, most of the interior walls were removed to create a larger inner space.